 Kendra Tanacea holds a BA in English from Wellesley College and an MFA in writing and literature from Bennington College, where she completed her first poetry collection, If You're Lucky Nobody Gets Hurt, a finalist for the Agnes Lynch Starrett Poetry Prize.
 Her collection of poetry, A Filament Burns in Blue Degrees, was a semifinalist for the Washington Prize and a finalist for the Idaho Prize for Poetry, and was published by Lost Horse Press in March 2017.
 Her second book, Garbage Heart, was a semifinalist for the Elixir Press 17th Annual Poetry Awards, the 2016 Two Sylvias Press Wilder Series Poetry Book Prize, and the 2017 Washington Prize.

 Kendra's poems have appeared or are forthcoming in North American Review, Poet Lore, 5AM, Rattle, apt, Licking River Review, Stickman Review, Barely South Review, The Coachella Review, Juked, El Portal, Flint Hills Review, and Moon City Review, among others.
-Kendra attended the June 2016 Squaw Valley Community of Writers Poetry Workshop.
+Kendra attended the June 2016 Squaw Valley Community of Writers Poetry Workshop and the 2018 Napa Valley Writer's Conference.
 In 2017, her poems “Perennial” and “Making Risotto for Dinner When His Ex-Wife Calls” were featured on the The Writer's Almanac.

 A Filament Burns in